metno/pysurfex/README.rst

-Offline Surfex Forcing and Visualization
+Offline SURFEX Forcing and Visualization of SURFEX data
 ========================================

 Tool to create offline SURFEX forcing and plotting and verification of results